Wills Attorney

 • Can I name guardians for my minor children in my will?

 Yes—and if you have children under 18, this may be the most important reason to create a will.
-In Maryland, the designation of a guardian in a will gives the court clear guidance about whom you trust to raise your children if you’re no longer able.
+In Maryland, DC and Virginia the designation of a guardian in a will gives the court clear guidance about whom you trust to raise your children if you’re no longer able.
 While the court retains final authority, judges give strong weight to the wishes expressed in your will.
 You can also nominate alternate guardians in case your first choice is unavailable.
 At Eleff Law, we guide clients through the emotional and practical aspects of naming a guardian, helping ensure stability and care for your children.

 • Unmarried partners, stepchildren, and close friends may receive nothing, even if you intended to provide for them.